richardelms/spil_event_unity_plugin/README.md

 If there is no network connection, then the SDK will use a default config file.

-Please make sure to have a default version of the config file named 'defaultGameConfig' in Assets&gt;StreamingAssets.
+Please make sure to have a default version of the config file named 'defaultGameConfig.json' in Assets&gt;StreamingAssets.

 Here is an example of a simple config file for the game Pixel Wizard: